q2s2t/node-7z/README.md

 ```

 #### Update
-Update older files in the archive and add files that are not already in the archive.
+Updates older files in the archive and adds files that are not already in the archive.

 | Arguments | Type              | Description |
 |-----------|-------------------|-------------|